This post may contain affiliate links. Please read my disclosure policy.

 Canning 101:

-1. Follow the recipe.
-Whether it is our recipe, or a recipe from another reputable source, follow it to assure you are using the correct amount of vinegar to water.
+Follow the recipe.
+Whether it is our recipe or a recipe from another reputable source, follow it to ensure you are using the correct amount of vinegar to water.

-2. Follow the instructions: Take care to follow specific instructions when a recipe tells you to leave a certain amount of headspace or not to disturb the canning jars after they’ve been processed.
-They all play a roll in making sure the lid seals properly.
+Follow the instructions: Take care to follow specific instructions when a recipe tells you to leave a certain amount of headspace or not to disturb the canning jars after they’ve been processed.
+They all play a role in making sure the lid seals properly.

-3. Check to make sure that the lid has sealed after going through the canning process by pressing down in the center of the lid.
+Check to ensure that the lid has sealed after the canning process by pressing down in the center of the lid.
 If it doesn’t move when you press down on it, it has likely sealed.
 To take it one step further, remove the band and try to remove the lid.
-If it doesn’t come off easily your jar has sealed properly.
+If it doesn’t come off easily, your jar has sealed properly.
 You can store the jars with or without the bands on.

 While they sell many kits and specialized pieces of equipment to can, you really need just a few basic things to start.
 If you feel like you are going to process a lot of fruits and vegetables, it might make sense to invest in them, but if you are just starting out begin with this small list: